Lupus Research Alliance Announces Recipients Of 2024 Diversity In Lupus Research Awards

+The Lupus Research Alliance announces the recipients of the 2024 Career Development and Postdoctoral Awards to Promote Diversity in Lupus Research.

+By supporting these outstanding individuals, we are broadening the diversity of our scientific community and paving the way for innovative approaches to drive advancements in lupus research”

-NEW YORK, Sept.
-17, 2024 /PRNewswire/ -- The Lupus Research Alliance (LRA) is pleased to announce the recipients of the 2024 Career Development and Postdoctoral Awards to Promote Diversity in Lupus Research.
+- Teodora Staeva, PhDNEW, NY, UNITED STATES, September 24, 2024 /EINPresswire / -- The Lupus Research Alliance (LRA) is pleased to announce the recipients of the 2024 Career Development and Postdoctoral Awards to Promote Diversity in Lupus Research .
 Launched in 2021, the Diversity in Lupus Research (DLR) Awards aim to foster the development and productivity of exceptional early-career and postdoctoral scientists from underrepresented minority groups in science.

 Lupus is a debilitating autoimmune disease that disproportionately affects Black, Hispanic, Indigenous, and Asian/Pacific Islander people.
 The LRA inaugurated the DLR Awards three years ago to foster a diverse scientific community that mirrors the populations most impacted by lupus.